d2burkhalter/portfolio/Scientific and Technical Project/Readme.md

 that reads the CSV file AirQualityUCI.csv and finds the coeffiecients to a polynomial to model the data.
 The direct method writes the coefficients it finds for a given power to the file directN.txt where N is the power.
 The data is graphed by the function makeplot.py.
-I was unable to get an iterative solver to work after trying both gsl_mutimin and petsc KSP.